silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Customise_React_Forms.md

 ## Conditionally adding a CSS class to a form field

-In this exmaple, we'll add the class "danger" to the `Price` field when `TicketsRemaining` is less than 10.
+In this example, we'll add the class "danger" to the `Price` field when `TicketsRemaining` is less than 10.

 ```js
 Injector.transform(